Article By: Shaun Katz ‡ Edited By: Leanne Ridgeway

 How does one begin to measure the success of an album?
-Is it in popularity, execution or simply in the songwriting?
-Today, we’re looking at the May 2017 release of ‘In•ter a•li•a‘ from At The Drive In, released via Rise Records.
+Is it in popularity, execution, or simply in the songwriting?
+Today, we’re looking at the May 2017 release of ‘In•ter a•li•a‘ from El Paso, Texas’ At The Drive In, released via Rise Records.

 Surely the most frustrating thing for an artist would be in how fans and critics size up a new release against a towering work from almost 18 years ago.

-‘Relationship of Command‘ was a masterfully frenetic album, not only monumental in its urgency and attack, but one which also planted the seeds for At The Drive-In‘s break-up shortly afterwards – which, according to the rumour mill, began with how the band responded to producer Ross Robinson‘s working methods.
+‘Relationship of Command‘ was a masterfully frenetic album, not only monumental in its urgency and attack but one which also planted the seeds for At The Drive-In‘s break-up shortly afterward – which, according to the rumour mill, began with how the band responded to producer Ross Robinson‘s working methods.

 Their 2017 follow-up ‘In•ter a•li•a‘ has the difficult task of standing in the shadow of ‘Relationship Of Command‘, resulting in a listening experience that’s ultimately solid, yet frustrating in comparison.

 ‘In•ter a•li•a‘ sticks its fangs back in, precisely where RoC left its mark.
 It has the band’s signature tensions, angular lead guitar, and vocal spasms raging against the various machines of injustice.
 Filled with a mixed bag of inconsistent songs; some which grow on you, some which feel formulaic, and then others that are just exceptional.